jdx/mise/docs/tasks/running-tasks.md

 # Running Tasks

-See available tasks with `rtx tasks`.
-Run a task with `rtx task run`, `rtx run`, or just `rtx r`.
+See available tasks with `mise tasks`.
+Run a task with `mise task run`, `mise run`, or just `mise r`.
-You might even want to make a shell alias like `alias r='rtx r'` since this is likely a common command.
+You might even want to make a shell alias like `alias r='mise r'` since this is likely a common command.

 By default, tasks will execute with a maximum of 4 parallel jobs.
 Customize this with the `--jobs` option, `jobs` setting or `RTX_JOBS` environment variable.
 The output normally will be by line, prefixed with the task